thewca/wca-regulations/wca-regulations-2012.md

 - D1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
   - D1b) During the attempt, the competitor must only use his feet and the surface.
 Penalty: disqualification of the attempt (DNF).
-The competitor may wear socks while solving.
   - D1c) During the solve, the competitor must use only his feet to touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve:
   - D3a) The competitor places his feet onto the timer sensors.